Wayne Hicks

 Wayne Wilson Hicks (born April 9, 1937) is an American-born Canadian former professional ice hockey right winger who played in the National Hockey League (NHL) with the Chicago Black Hawks, Boston Bruins, Montreal Canadiens, Pittsburgh Penguins and Philadelphia Flyers.

 Hicks was born in Aberdeen, Washington and raised in Kelowna, British Columbia.

-Hicks played one game for Chicago in the 1961 Stanley Cup Finals, helping them win the Stanley Cup.
+Hicks played one game for Chicago in the 1961 Stanley Cup Final, helping them win the Stanley Cup.

-Hicks has the distinction of being the first American-born player to play on the Philadelphia Flyers and was part of the team's starting lineup for the opening shift against the California Golden Seals in the franchise's inaugural regular-season game on October 11, 1967.
+Hicks has the distinction of being the first American-born player to play for the Philadelphia Flyers and was part of the team's starting lineup for the opening shift against the California Golden Seals in the franchise's inaugural regular-season game on October 11, 1967.

 Hicks scored the first goal at the renovated Madison Square Garden on February 18, 1968.

 Hicks is the father of Alex Hicks, who also played for the Pittsburgh Penguins.
 When Alex had his first game for the Penguins, it marked the first time a father and son played for the Penguins franchise.